EricThomson/pandastim/readme.md

 ### Structure
 There are three main modules:
-- textures.py: defines the textures used in stimulus classes (2d numpy arrays)
+- `textures.py`: defines the textures used in stimulus classes (2d numpy arrays)
-- stimulus_classes.py: defines classes used to show stimuli (e.g., full field drifting texture)
+- `stimulus_classes.py`: defines classes used to show stimuli (e.g., full field drifting texture).
+This is the main interface with panda3d.
-- experiments.py: defines classes used to run experiments, which are sets of stimuli.
+- `experiments.py`: defines classes used to run experiments, which are sets of stimuli.
 Saves as json [note currently, experiment classes are in `stimulus_classes.py`]

-Examples are in the `examples` folder, which contains examples of how to present different stimuli or run different types of experiments.
+The `examples` folder contains many examples of how to present different stimuli or run different types of experiments.
+If you want to roll your own, I would use those examples as a starting point.

 ### To do (short term)